Safe design of the working environment

-Accident analyses show that falling accidents on stairs are not always caused by technical defects.
-Other possible factors include, for example, poor adaptation to structural parameters or inadequate lighting.
-The same applies to the nature of floor coverings.
+Analyses of accidents demonstrate that technical defects are not always responsible for accidents involving falls on stairs.
+Other factors can also come into play, such as poor adaptation to structural parameters and inadequate lighting.
+The same applies to the type or condition of the floor coverings.

-Based on systematic studies, BAuA provides a series of recommended courses of action that aid the safe design of stairs and flooring.
-These range from technical aspects, such as sufficiently sized steps as a basic requirement for safety, to aspects of cleanliness and lighting and aspects of perceptual psychology in relation to colouring.
+Based on systematic investigations, BAuA offers a series of recommended courses of action providing support with the safe design of stairs and floor coverings.
+These range from technical factors, such as adequately dimensioned steps as a basic safety requirement, to factors regarding cleanliness and lighting, through to the psychological perception factors of the colouration.

 find out more: Considering training effects in performance tests - the case of the D2-Attention test …